lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The MIC computed at the receiver MUST be computed over the reassembled SCHC Packet and over the padding bits that were received in the SCHC Fragment carrying the last tile.

-See {{Fig-ACKonerrorRcv}} for one among several possible examples of a Finite State Machine implementing a receiver behaviour obeying this specification, and that is meant to match the sender Finite State Machine of {{Fig-ACKonerrorSnd}}.
+See {{Fig-ACKonerrorRcv}} for one among several possible examples of a Finite State Machine implementing a receiver behavior obeying this specification, and that is meant to match the sender Finite State Machine of {{Fig-ACKonerrorSnd}}.

 # Padding management {#Padding}